taskcluster/taskcluster-queue/README.md

 well as the credentials.

-Same thing applies for azure, though it's not as nicely scoped, and doesn't clean up on it's own.
+Same thing applies for azure, though it's not as nicely scoped, and doesn't clean up on its own.

 Deployment